 Frequently Asked Questions

-Through the travel portal or purchase eraser, Capital One miles are worth 1 cent each.
-Transferred to airline partners like Aeroplan or Avianca LifeMiles, you can realistically achieve 1.5–1.85 cents per mile on international premium cabin awards.
-Cash back redemptions drop to 0.5 cents per mile.
+One cent each through the travel portal or purchase eraser — that is the dependable baseline.
+Transferred to a strong airline partner like Aeroplan or Avianca LifeMiles, miles realistically achieve 1.5–1.85 cents apiece on international premium cabin awards.
+Redeemed for cash back, the figure drops to 0.5 cents.

-For most international itineraries, Air Canada Aeroplan and Avianca LifeMiles consistently deliver the strongest returns.
-Aeroplan offers access to Lufthansa premium cabin awards from the US.
-Avianca LifeMiles covers Star Alliance Europe redemptions with no fuel surcharges, often at lower mileage costs than comparable programs.
+For most international itineraries, Air Canada Aeroplan and Avianca LifeMiles lead the field.
+Aeroplan opens Lufthansa premium cabin awards from the US at competitive mileage levels, while LifeMiles covers Star Alliance flights to Europe without fuel surcharges — often for fewer miles than comparable programs charge.

-Log in to your Capital One account, navigate to the rewards section, and select "Transfer Miles."
-Choose your partner program, enter your partner loyalty number, and specify the amount.
-Transfers require a minimum of 1,000 miles, process instantly, and cannot be reversed.
-Have award availability confirmed before transferring.
+Log in to your Capital One account, open the rewards section, and select "Transfer Miles."
+Pick the partner program, enter your partner loyalty number, and choose an amount of at least 1,000 miles.
+The transfer lands instantly and cannot be undone, so have award availability confirmed first.

-Capital One miles do not expire as long as your account remains open and in good standing.
-However, miles transferred to airline or hotel partner programs are subject to that program's own expiration policy, which varies by partner.
-Check the partner's terms before transferring if you do not plan to book immediately.
+Not while your account remains open and in good standing.
+Miles moved to an airline or hotel partner, however, follow that program's own expiration policy, which varies by partner — check the terms before transferring if you do not plan to book right away.